 The research paper had some interesting findings and ultimately concluded that there was a gap in the perception of security and the reality of what the cloud service offers.
 Of those surveyed 75% were actively using Office365 in some capacity, many for its online mail system.
 Other aspects of the O365 offering varied in adoption and use.
 A shocking 70% lacked confidence in the security aspects of the product with around 60% having been affected by an outage of the service.
 While these security concerns likely could have been alleviated with better training or product knowledge, the associated downtime could be cause for concern.

-56.5 organizations stated security concerns as a reason for not fully implementing O365 and over 40% stated it was due to the complexity of operating a hybrid cloud model.
+56.5 organisations stated security concerns as a reason for not fully implementing O365 and over 40% stated it was due to the complexity of operating a hybrid cloud model.

 The need for secure cloud services

-With cloud growing in use throughout organizations there is a potential for data to be stored in a multitude of places.
-This can present a challenge for organizations, however, administered correctly should actually be an opportunity to ensure protection, guarantee uptime and manage data efficiently.
+With cloud growing in use throughout organisations there is a potential for data to be stored in a multitude of places.
+This can present a challenge for organisations, however, administered correctly should actually be an opportunity to ensure protection, guarantee uptime and manage data efficiently.